technomancy/corkscrew/README.markdown

 Subversion and Git are supported, but it's easy to add others.

 TODO: Dependencies on source projects that require AOT are not implemented.

+## Install

+Running the "install" script should compile Corkscrew and install it.

 ## Usage